Critical Atlantic labour shortages forcing small businesses to do more with less | CFIB

-“As a first line of defence, small business owners are doing more hands on work themselves.
+“As a first line of defense, small business owners are doing more hands on work themselves.
 For those with persistent staffing challenges, future growth is next to impossible,” said Jordi Morgan, CFIB’s vice president for Atlantic Canada.

 Immigration is the primary tool being used to offset population decline, but immigration programs tend to target only highly-skilled, highly-educated workers.
 CFIB’s report reveals regional small business owners urgently need workers at all skill levels.

 “To augment the success of the Atlantic Immigration Pilot Program, we are again recommending an Introduction to Canada Visa, giving lower-skilled workers the opportunity to work towards permanent residency,” said Morgan.

 Many businesses are also investing in equipment and other technology to innovate and stay productive.
 Unfortunately, already high taxes in the region, unnecessary regulatory burden, and increasing federal tax loads such as CPP and the carbon taxes make it more difficult for small businesses to contribute towards future projects and investments.